Skip to main content

 Resilient people and compassionate organisations

 Resilient people can survive dysfunctional organisations and healthy team cultures can support exhausted people but with effort and insight we can create teams in which people know the combination of habits and behavioural factors that help them do their best work on a sustainable basis and leaders know how to build a culture that sustains resilience rather than depleting it.
-This session offers a simple four step process for auditing your environment to understand what’s currently helping and hindering your wellbeing; reflecting on your habits to identify strengths and weaknesses and using those insights to develop personalised programmes of personal and organisational development.
+This session offered a simple four step process for auditing your environment to understand what’s currently helping and hindering your wellbeing; reflecting on your habits to identify strengths and weaknesses and using those insights to develop personalised programmes of personal and organisational development.

 Date Wednesday, 28 January 2026 14:30 PM - 15:30 PM